Carnap/Carnap-Documentation/doc/dashboard.md

 The available functions are hopefully clear enough.
 In the upper half, statistics for different assignments are available, and in the lower half, a table of students and total scores earned by those students is visible.

+###Actions on Students

 A number of actions can be performed on individual students by clicking the icons in the "Actions" column:

 1. Students can be dropped from a class by clicking the "delete" icon.
    A dropped student is removed from the class, but their data is otherwise